Moscow Conference (1945): Atomic energy

 The United Nations Atomic Energy Commission was founded on January 24, 1946, by the very first resolution of the United Nations General Assembly.

 Outstanding issues

-The conference did not address outstanding issues regarding Iran, Spain, Greece, Libya, or the Dardanelles.
+The conference did not address outstanding issues regarding: Iran, Spain, Greece, Libya, and the Dardanelles.
 The Soviet Union was unwilling to withdraw from Iran, citing the Russo-Persian Treaty of Friendship and claiming their presence was legal to protect Baku.
 As a counter to Anglo-American demands for their withdrawal from Iran, the Soviet Union pressed for British withdrawal from Greece.
 Reiterating their position previously voiced at the Potsdam and London conferences, the Soviet Union once again made demands for a military base in the Dardanelles.